matanbt/Connect4-MiniMax/README.md

-# Connect4 AI
+# Connect4 With MiniMax
 ### Description:
-Play "4 In a Row" against AI
+A variation of "4 In a Row" game, that can be player against "AI".

 - Implemented with Python using PyGame.
-- AI based on Minimax algorithm implementation.
+- AI based on Minimax algorithm implementation

+### Idea behind the AI
+ Basically builds a tree of all possible moves after each step.
+ Each leaf in the tree is given a "score" by a heuristic function (my choice described briefly in `./dev_notes.txt`), so the "AI" chooses his next move apiring to maximize this "score".
+[More on this [here](https://en.wikipedia.org/wiki/Minimax#Combinatorial_game_theory)]

 ### Demo:
 <img src="https://github.com/matanbt/Connect4-AI/blob/master/img/demo.png" width=400>